+For information about the different types of recognizers, see Recognizer Types, on page 173.
 For information about how to import a recognizer into your training database, see Import a Recognizer, on page 175.

 Appendix G: Encoding Profiles

 This appendix describes the encoding profiles that are supplied with Media Server for use with the MPEG and Rolling Buffer encoders.